Physician Assistant Postgraduate Residency Program

 - Either be eligible for or have a Texas Medical License (for Physician Assistants)

 - Curriculum vitae and/or resume

 - Two letters of recommendation.
 If you have graduated within three years, one recommendation must be from your PA program director.
 If currently employed as a PA, one must be from a current supervising physician.

 Admission to the program will be on a rolling basis and will be based on a telephone and/or personal interview process.
-Applications will be accepted for a February 2014 start date beginning in June 2013.
+Applications are now being accepted.